qatrackplus/qatrackplus/deploy/docker/README.md

-If you wish to use this on a version of Winodws prior to version 10 I recommend installing [ubuntu server](https://www.ubuntu.com/download/server) within [virtual box](https://www.virtualbox.org/) then port forwarding [port 80](https://www.howtogeek.com/122641/how-to-forward-ports-to-a-virtual-machine-and-use-it-as-a-server/) and then follow these instructions as is.
+If you wish to use this on a version of Winodws prior to version 10 I recommend installing [ubuntu server](https://www.ubuntu.com/download/server) within [virtual box](https://www.virtualbox.org/) then port forwarding [port 80](https://www.howtogeek.com/122641/how-to-forward-ports-to-a-virtual-machine-and-use-it-as-a-server/) and then following these instructions as is.

 ### Docker and Docker-Compose